brevzin/cpp_proposals/2214_ranges_plan/ranges-plan.md

 [[1,2,2,3,1,2],[0,4,5,2]]     -- range-v3's implementation
 ```

-In Haskell, the second `1` starts a new group because `3 <= 1` is `false`.
-But with range-v3, we're not comparing the second `1` to its previous element &mdash; we're comparing to the first element in this subgroup, which is the first `1`.
-We think the Haskell choice is more familiar and more useful.
+In Haskell, the second `1` starts a new group because we're comparing it with its previous element and `3 <= 1` is `false`.
+But in range-v3, the second `1` does not start a new group because we're comparing it with the first element of the group, and `1 <= 1` is `true`.
+We think the Haskell/Elixir/D choice is more familiar and more useful.

-The question is _which_ one we want to pick?
+The question is _which_ one of the three options would we want to pick for C++Next?

 Well, when it comes to algorithms, the more the better.
-While the binary version of `group_by` is more generic (since you can implement the unary version in terms of it, even if that's potentially inefficient) and thus more broadly applicable, the unary version also comes up frequently and as such we feel that we should provide both.
-We suggest the names `group_by_key` (for the unary function) and `group_by` (for the binary function).
+We think it's clear we wouldn't want to pick the 3rd option (we can easily produce a dictionary from the 2nd option), so the question is between the first two.
+While the binary version of `group_by` is more generic (since you approximate the unary version in terms of it, even it's a different shape) and thus more broadly applicable, the unary version also comes up frequently and as such we feel that we should provide both.

+We could hypothetically follow the D model and provide both under the same name, selecting based on whether the provided callable is a unary invocable or a binary predicate &mdash; but we're not sure if that's the best idea.
+We insted suggest the names `group_by_key` (for the unary function) and `group_by` (for the binary function).

 ## The `map` family